vikejs/vike/readme.md

 </template>
 ```

-And by overriding `_default.page.server.js` you can
+By overriding `_default.page.server.js` you can
 even render some of your pages with an entire different view framework such as React.

 Note how the files are colocated and share the same base `/pages/about.page.*`;
 this is how you tell `vite-plugin-ssr` that `/pages/about.page.client.js` is the browser-side code of `/pages/about.page.vue`.

 The `.page.server.js` and `.page.client.js` files give you full control over rendering.
-This means that you can easily integrate any tool you want, such as Vue Router or Vuex, and use any Vue version you want.
+This means that you can easily integrate any tool you want, such as
+Vue Router or Vuex, and use any Vue version you want.

 Let's now have a look at how to do data fetching with a parameterized route.